 Such a commitment demands both good voices and a reasonable sight-reading ability.
-The Choral Scholarships are available for Bass, Tenor, Countertenor, and Female Soprano voices, and are awarded solely on merit throughout the year.
+The Choral Scholarships are available for Bass, Tenor, Countertenor/Alto, and Female Soprano voices, and are awarded solely on merit throughout the year.

 Although the award is usually for one year, some choral scholars apply on a termly or semester basis.
 Choral scholarships are obtained by audition and interview, and choral scholars are welcomed to apply for further awards in subsequent years.

-For further information about Choral Scholarships please contact John Keys, Director of Music, by email: firstname.lastname@example.org
+If you have questions about Choral Scholarships please contact John Keys, Director of Music, by email: email@example.com